andrzej-stasinski/app-list-todo-using-REST-API-in-react/README.md

 ## react list-todo in REST API

 #### progress
-* add task to list
+* add task to list & counting chars
 * mark task done in style as line-through
 * styles in styled-components - props task done/not, hover, media-queries
 * validate input - prevents you from typing empty input, using Ref